About the Milk with Dignity Program

 - The independent 3rd party monitor, the Milk with Dignity Standards Council (MDSC), responds to worker calls and works with farmers and farmworkers to define concrete plans and resolve all reported violations of the MD Code of Conduct;

-- The MDSC annually audits all eligible farms and creates detailed Corrective Action Plans (CAPs) to acheive full compliance with the Code.
+- The MDSC annually audits all eligible farms and creates detailed Corrective Action Plans (CAPs) to achieve full compliance with the Code.

 The program will not end with Ben & Jerry's.
 Migrant Justice has already begun exploratory discussions with several other major dairy brands, and farmworkers are gearing up to expand the Milk with Dignity Program to secure the rights of thousands more dairy workers.
 As workers declared when signing the agreement with Ben & Jerry's, Milk with Dignity is bringing about "a new day in dairy; a new day for human rights."